Digital PR: The Eight Questions We Are Always Asked

 With digital PR, you can track:

-- Backlinks: your digital PR agency will be able to tell you the number of backlinks they have delivered and the domain authority of the referring sites.
+- Backlinks: your digital PR agency will be able to tell you the number of backlinks it has delivered and the domain authority of the referring sites.
 You can also monitor your backlink profile using SEMrush’s Backlink Analytics

 - Referral traffic: a good digital PR campaign will see more traffic to your site, via the links on the coverage and from the heightened brand awareness.
 Use Google URL link builder to tag your PR links.
 This will help you to understand bounce rate, conversions and other metrics from the links generated on the online articles.
 Track organic traffic to understand the impact of the increased noise around your brand